nikcleju/ESDM_Course/Projects/old/P3_ATM_orig.md

     Inputs:
     - CardInserted (boolean)
+    - TruePINDigit1 (number, 0 to 9)
+    - TruePINDigit2 (number, 0 to 9)
+    - TruePINDigit3 (number, 0 to 9)
-    - TruePIN (number, 0000 to 9999)
+    - TruePINDigit4 (number, 0 to 9)
     - AccountMoney (boolean, 0 to 100000)
-    - KeyboardPIN (0000 to 9999):
+    - KeyboardDigit (0 to 10):
+        - when 0 to 9, the client pressed this key on the keyboard
+        - when 10, no key is pressed
     - Enter button (boolean)
+    - Clear button (boolean)
     - Cancel button (boolean)

     Outputs:
     - ReleaseMoney (number, 0 to 100000)
         - when 0, nothing is released
         - when non-zero, the specified amount is released
-    - UpdateAccountMoney: set the final amount remaining in the account after the operation
+    - SetAccountMoney: final amount remaining in the account after the operation
     - ReleaseCard (boolean): activates the motor for releasing the card
     - Status output:
         - 0 = IDLE